carlosChanpio70/Starbase_YOLOL/ISAN_modules/ISAN_Waypoint_Saver/README.md

 Description:\
-    Stores and controls 6 waypoints\
+    Stores and controls n waypoints\
+    Slide version only needs 3 monitors\
 Setup:\
     Will require:\
     ISAN_Toggle_on_off\